tjhickey724/discrete_math/notes/predicate_calculus/covid_examples.md

 Let's translate the following formulas to predicate calculus

 1. Everyone that has a fever either has covid or influenza or both.

    $\forall x F(x) \rightarrow P(x) \vee I(x)$

-2. Whenever people are roommates,  they are also close contacts.
+3. Whenever people are roommates,  they are also close contacts.
+   $\forall x \forall y .
+R(x,y) \rightarrow C(x,y)$

-3. Some people are close contacts but aren't roommates.
+5. Some people are close contacts but aren't roommates.

+   $\exists a \exists b .
+C(a,b) \wedge \neg R(a,b)$

-4. Everyone that has covide has a close contact with covid.
+7. Everyone that has covide has a close contact with covid.
-5. If someone has a roommate with covide and they don't have covide then they are vaccinated.
+8. If someone has a roommate with covide and they don't have covide then they are vaccinated.
-6. If everyone is vaccinated then noone has covid.
+9. If everyone is vaccinated then noone has covid.
-7. If someone has covid then all of their close contacts who are not vaccinated has covid.
+10. If someone has covid then all of their close contacts who are not vaccinated has covid.